top of page

 Roosevelt Cottage in Santa Claus Village in October 2021 (photo by JC García-Rosell)

-After Eleanor Roosevelt, other dignitaries, including heads of state, visited the Arctic Circle.
-It also became a stop-over for ordinary tourists.
-The maintenance and development of the Arctic Circle Cottage became the responsibility of the Rovaniemi City Tourist Board.
-Initially, the cottage was kept open only during the summer months.
-Tourists could drink coffee there, buy souvenirs and send a postcard with a special stamp from the Arctic Circle.
-As the number of visitors increased, a new log building was built in 1956.
+Following Eleanor Roosevelt's visit, the Arctic Circle received various dignitaries, including heads of state, and evolved into a regular stopover for ordinary tourists.
+The Rovaniemi City Tourist Board took charge of maintaining and developing the Arctic Circle Cottage.
+Initially, the cottage was kept open only during the summer months, offering tourists the opportunity to enjoy coffee, purchase souvenirs, and send postcards stamped with the special stamp of the Arctic Circle.
+As the number of visitors grew, a new log building was erected in 1956.
 (Manninen 1997)

-In addition to the café, souvenir shops and postal service, there was more to see and experience for the tourists.
-The customs and traditions of the northern inhabitants were on display and in the early 1960s, farm buildings, reindeer and even a “genuine Lappish family” - which did not really exist - were brought to the Arctic Circle for the gaze of tourists.
-As the number of visitors increased and the facilities became cramped, another bigger log building was built in 1965.
-The number of visitors continued to rise through 1970s and by mid-1990s, some 90,000 tourists were stopping in the Arctic Circle each year.
-(Manninen 1997) Since then, the Arctic Circle’s service offering has expanded further, and especially since the area started to become a Christmas tourism attraction.
-But why Christmas?
-How did the Article Circle become Santa Claus Village?
-I will tell about this in the next blog post.
+Beyond the café, souvenir shops, and postal service, the Arctic Circle offered tourists a richer experience.
+Customs and traditions of the northern inhabitants were showcased, and in the early 1960s, farm buildings, reindeer, and even a "genuine Lappish family" (although not a real family) were brought to the Arctic Circle for the gaze of tourists.
+As the number of visitors increased and existing facilities reached their capacity, a more spacious log building was constructed in 1965.
+The number of visitors continued to rise through the 1970s, reaching a notable milestone by the mid-1990s when approximately 90,000 tourists were stopping in the Arctic Circle each year.
+(Manninen 1997) Since then, the services at the Arctic Circle have continued to evolve, particularly as the region gained prominence as a Christmas tourism destination.
+However, the question remains: Why Christmas?
+How did the Arctic Circle transform into Santa Claus Village?
+I'll delve into this intriguing story in the upcoming blog post.
+Stay tuned!

 This blog post is based on the introduction chapter of the book "Joulu ainainen?
 Näkökulmia Rovaniemen joulumatkailuun (Always Christmas?
 Perspectives on Rovaniemi's Christmas tourism)"co-authored with Heli Ilola and Maria Hakkarainen and published by the Multidimensional Tourism Institute (MTI), University of Lapland in 2014.
 For more information about the Roosevelt Cottage and a virtual tour visit Santa Claus Village's website.